4.67 from 6 reviews

 This post may contain affiliate links.
 Please read our disclosure policy.

-White Chocolate Mousse is elegant and bursting with white chocolate flavor and you’re going to be obsessed!
+White Chocolate Mousse is elegant, creamy, and bursting with rich white chocolate flavor.
+You’re going to be obsessed!

-I remember the first time I made mousse I was intimidated, but I quickly found out that it really is a lot of fun, and pretty easy to make.
+I remember the first time I made mousse I was intimidated, but I quickly found out that it’s actually surprisingly simple and so much fun to make.
+With just a handful of ingredients, this recipe comes together beautifully and feels like such a special dessert.

-At the center of it all, it’s the whipped cream that is folded into the melted white chocolate that makes it purely decadent, and thanks to the egg whites the texture is so extra light and fluffy that once you taste it you will be dreaming about my White Chocolate Mousse.
+At the center of it all, it’s the whipped cream folded into the melted white chocolate that makes this mousse purely decadent.
+And thanks to the gelatin, the texture stays extra light, fluffy, and smooth while still holding its shape beautifully.
+Once you taste this White Chocolate Mousse, you’ll be dreaming about it long after the last bite.

 White chocolate mousse can act as the filling in a cake or combine it with cubes of my Small Batch Brownies and layer them with the mousse to make a White Chocolate Mousse Brownie Parfait.
 Mmmm….Chocolate on chocolate.
 If you weren’t craving chocolate before you started reading this recipe, I hope you are now!